ssebs/ssebs-www/content/blog/mmpguieditor.md

 ## What's wrong with it?
 <img class="custom-float-right" src="/img/MMPPrinted.jpg" alt="macro pad" width="300px">

-I was happy to have a working Macro Pad and used it for about a year with only a few tweaks to the code.
-However, there was a **problem**.
+I was happy to have a working Macro Pad and used it for about a year or so with only a few tweaks to the code.
+However, there was a problem: to change any of the Macros, you had to open up a code editor and edit a `.yaml` file.

-If you wanted to change any of the Macros, you had to open up a code editor and edit a `.yaml` file.
 While this worked, it was a bit of a pain to use, and changing anything on the fly was simply not possible.

 I was talking to my friends about it, and they suggested making a <span class="font-semibold" title="What you see is what you get">WYSIWYG</span> config editor.
 I had always planned on doing that eventually, but this was the push I needed to get started.